 Our next “Low-code 101” will put the Liberty Create Test Studio into the spotlight, focusing on all the features it has to offer.

 As always, you’ll find loads more information on the Netcall LinkedIn and Twitter pages and of course netcall.com.
-We also have a couple of Podcast series about Liberty Create, Life in Low-code and CX Appeal, to download for interesting interviews all about low-code.
+We also have a couple of Podcast series about Liberty Create, that can be found in our Resources.
 But that’s everything for today, so goodbye from me, Mike and Darren.